medined/jodoc/README.md

   -DZOOKEEPER_PORT=20000
 ```

-If you change the port number in the "run_image.sh" script, change the port
+If you change the port number in the "run-image.sh" script, change the port
 number in the "mvn exec:java" command as well.

 2014, Nov 29 - at the time of this writing, there is a outstanding issue[1] that